How to Paint a Skateboard Deck: A DIY Guide

 1. Preparing Your Skateboard for Painting

-Painting a Skateboard is a long-lasting process.
+Painting Skateboard decks is a long-lasting process.
 So, you wouldn’t want any marks on your trucks or wheels that will ruin the paint job.
 For this reason, prepare your board for painting before you jump over with your creativity.
 Let’s see how we can do it.

 Now use pliers or a vise grip to pull out any hardware that’s still attached, like axles, bearings, and bushings.
 Put these all in a container and label them so you can keep track of what’s left.